bxdoan/bxdoan/README.md

 <div align="center">

-> When you lose sight of your path, listen for the destination in your heart.
+> You can’t win a game by doing nothing.
+And if someone else wins it for you then you haven’t accomplished anything.
+Life is the same way.

-> — Allen Walker —
+> — Junichirou Kagami —

 </div>